-We highlighted in section two: your proposal, the attachments that you must submit with your application form.
+We highlighted in section two, your proposal, the attachments that you must submit with your application form.
 Here's a reminder for you:

 - Your governing document - Proof that you have a bank account in your organisation's name that requires at least two people to authorise transactions.
-(Please note that we can only accept bank accounts and not building society accounts). - Your project budget, which must be on our project budget template, which you can download from the application form - Your Marketing Plan - At least two meaningful letters of support endorsing your project - Your Provisional Tour schedule (for touring projects only)
+(Please note that we can only accept bank accounts and not building society accounts). - Your project budget, which must be on our project budget template, which you can download from the application form - Your Marketing Plan (if you're applying to provide training to others) - At least two meaningful letters of support endorsing your project